Packers report, eager to erase sting of 2017 season

 “Well I think as you stand here today, and I don’t think anybody cannot say this if they’re just being totally honest and transparent, we all should be better for the negative experiences that we’ve encountered in the past,” McCarthy said.

 McCarthy is entering his 13th year as Packers coach, having won the Super Bowl in the 2010 season.
-McCarthy received a one-year extension to his contract last year, extending him through 2019.
+He received a one-year extension to his contract last year, extending him through 2019.

 This might be a crucial season in determining his long-term future in Green Bay.